-The City and the Board of Liquidation will enter into an Ad Valorem Tax Collection and Distribution Cooperative Endeavor Agreement (the "Agreement") with respect to the proceeds of the Tax to be received in each year.
-Pursuant to the Agreement, the City shall collect all of the proceeds of the Tax in accordance with its normal procedures and will pay over to the Board of Liquidation (i) from the first amounts received, the amount required to pay debt service on the 2011 Bonds, and (ii) from the remaining amounts received, the Commission's Portion of the Tax.
-The Board of Liquidation shall (i) deposit the amounts received to pay debt service on the 2011 Bonds into the special fund maintained in connection with the 2011 Bonds entitled the "Audubon Park Commission Debt Service Account - Aquarium" (the "2011 Debt Service Fund") and (ii) deposit the Commission's Portion of the Tax in a special fund entitled the "Audubon Commission Projects Tax Proceeds Account" (the "Tax Proceeds Account").
+The City and the Board of Liquidation have entered into an Ad Valorem Tax Collection and Distribution Cooperative Endeavor Agreement (the "Agreement") with respect to the proceeds of the Tax to be received in each year.
+Pursuant to the Agreement, the City will collect all of the proceeds of the Tax in accordance with its normal procedures and will pay over to the Board of Liquidation the Commission's Portion of the Tax.

-Pursuant to the Bond Resolution, the Board of Liquidation shall pay the funds on deposit in the Tax Proceeds Account in each calendar year in the manner and order of priority as follows:
+The Board of Liquidation will deposit the Commission's Portion of the Tax in a special fund entitled the "Audubon Commission Projects Tax Proceeds Account" (the "Tax Proceeds Account").
+Pursuant to the Board Resolution, the Board of Liquidation shall pay the funds on deposit in the Tax Proceeds Account in each calendar year in the manner and order of priority as follows:

-(a) First, to pay the principal of and interest due in each such calendar year on all Bonds and Additional Bonds (as defined below); and

-(b) Next, and only after the transfers prescribed by paragraph (a) above in each calendar year have been satisfied, to transfer to the Commission in accordance with requisitions submitted by the Commission, which shall use such amounts only for the purpose for which the Tax was voted.
+- (a) First, to pay the principal of and interest due in each such calendar year on all Bonds, Outstanding Parity Bonds, and Additional Bonds (as defined below); and - (b) Next, and only after the transfers prescribed by paragraph (a) above in each calendar year have been satisfied, to transfer to the Commission in accordance with requisitions submitted by the Commission, which shall use such amounts only for the purpose for which the Tax was voted.